MerveErdogan/soa-temporal-illusion/README.md

 Participants are asked to make a keypress during the video.
 Key press produces an auditory outcome with a delay.
 The delay is expected to be percieved as different through the different levels of the video speed.
 As a result, soa is expected to be different depending on the walking speed.

+- JS codes are for using on Pavlovia (website for online studies created by PsychoPy)
+- Matlab code is to use with Psychtoolbox